Amazon Transcribe provides speech-to-text transcription at scale, and like similar APIs from Microsoft, Google...

 Developers can easily bake automated speech recognition from Amazon Transcribe into their workflows and output these files into other native or third-party services that run on the AWS platform.
 Transcribe supports common audio and video file formats, including WAV, MP3, FLAC and MP4, and it automatically adds time stamps for each word, along with inferred punctuation.

-The service can also transcribe lesser quality audio recordings, including those from a telephone.
-The early version of Amazon Transcribe supports English and Spanish, with more languages planned for the future.
+The service can also transcribe lesser quality audio files, including those from a telephone.
+The early version of Amazon Transcribe supports speech-to-text translation for English and Spanish, with more languages planned for the future.

 The Transcribe API includes three calls: StartTranscriptionJob, ListTranscriptionJobs and GetTranscriptionJob.
 StartTranscriptionJob starts the process of audio or video file conversion into text.
 ListTranscriptionJobs returns a list of pending, completed and failed jobs.
 GetTranscriptionJob returns a link to a JSON file with time-coded text output.